CalyxOS/calyxos.org/pages/_posts/2022-06-09-software-support-timeline.md

 * Google's last update was in Dec 2020, Android 11.
 * We provided Android 11 builds till February 2022.
-* Linux version 4.4 got it's last update in February 2022.
+* Linux version 4.4 got its last update in February 2022.
 * We're aware of other ROMs making Android 12 available for this device, however the above factors still stand and thus we had to drop this device.